Last Updated on June 14, 2025 by Alexx

 If you need a rainy day activity for Rotorua, the 3D Trick Art Gallery is a worthwhile stop, particularly for families with young kids.

-It’s a funky interactive art gallery with loads of Kiwiana-themed artworks and Instagrammable rooms.
+It’s a cheap and cheerful interactive art gallery with loads of Kiwiana-themed artworks and Instagrammable rooms.

 23. Treat yourself to a high tea

 Looking for things to do in Rotorua to celebrate a special occasion?
-Prince’s Gate Hotel serves up a delectable high tea from only $18 for Devonshire tea or $29 for a traditional high tea.
+Prince’s Gate Hotel serves up a delectable high tea from $49 per person with finger sandwiches, scones, sweet patisserie treats and a range of fancy tea and coffee to choose from.

 24. Visit the National Kiwi Hatchery